mmsbrggr/hsudoku/README.md

 ## Motivation

 ## Installation
-λsudoku has a fow prerequesites.
+λsudoku has a few prerequesites.
 If they are already installed on your system, you can skip the following steps.
 - At least GHC 8.0.2 and cabal 1.24
 ```
 sudo add-apt-repository -y ppa:hvr/ghc